mfyilma/MatlabAlgorithms/False Position/README.txt

 This folder contains a program that was coded to find the root of a given function using the false position method.
-The user would input a function and parameters/bounds and the algorithm find a root.
+The user would input a function and parameters/bounds and the algorithm finds a root of the function.